UdSAES/dwd_data_crawler/Readme.md

 * COSMO_DEMain cyclically queries the data from /weather/cosmo/de/grib

 ### reportMain
-Reports are queried in an endless loop as shown in the followig state chart.
+Report data are queried in an endless loop as shown in the followig state chart.
 <img src="./docs/report_loop.svg" width="600">

 At the beginning of each loop the IP address of opendata.dwd.de is queried, as due to too many requests the DNS refuses services, when all requests are made by domain name.

 When the IP address is known all available paths of report files are queried as a list of items.
+If an error occurs while querying the list of paths of report files, a wait time of `REPORT_CRAWL_RETRY_WAIT_MINUTES` is triggered before the next attempt is made to query the list of paths of report files.

 Afterwards, for each item in the list a download is performed.
 The download is implemented in a way, that three attempts are made to download the (this due to potential rate limiting being active at DWD).
 Once all items have been downloaded successully, a pause is initiated with a parameterizable wait time of `REPORT_COMPLETE_CYCLE_WAIT_MINUTES`.

+As DWD reuses paths of report files the downloaded files are stored in a slightly different file structur in order to prevent new files overriding old files.
+For details see [file storage for reports](#dataStorageStructureReport).

 ### forecastMain
+Forecast data are queried in an endless loop as shown in the followig state chart.
 <img src="./docs/forecast_loop.svg" width="600>

+At the beginning of each loop the IP address of opendata.dwd.de is queried, as due to too many requests the DNS refuses services, when all requests are made by domain name.

+When the IP address is known all available paths of forecast files are queried as a list of items.
+If an error occurs while querying the list of paths of report files, a wait time of `FORECAST_CRAWL_RETRY_WAIT_MINUTES` is triggered before the next attempt is made to query the list of paths of report files.

+Afterwards, for each item in the list a download is performed.
+The download is implemented in a way, that three attempts are made to download the (this due to potential rate limiting being active at DWD).
+Once all items have been downloaded successully, a pause is initiated with a parameterizable wait time of `FORECAST_COMPLETE_CYCLE_WAIT_MINUTES`.

 ### COSMO_DEMain
 <img src="./docs/cosmo_de_loop.svg" width="600">